Agile Alliance Board Members

 Brian Button is the Vice President of Engineering for Acertus in St. Louis.
 His organization is responsible for the online presence of Acertus as well as the internal advanced technology projects.

 Prior to that, Brian began his career 30 years ago as a hardcore C/C++ dev on SunOS, building and delivering solutions in many languages and operating systems.
 He has worked in embedded systems, navigation software, mission control applications for NASA, and other interesting areas during his career.
 Eventually moving into Agile consulting and coaching, Brian traveled the Western world helping organizations learn better ways of developing software.
 He was instrumental in introducing Agile and Extreme Programming to St. Louis and has been an active leader in the Agile and Extreme Programming conferences and community in the US since the early 2000s.

 Tricia has more than twenty years of experience in software development and is passionately focused on facilitating high-performance software development environments, Her leadership, training, and coaching at all levels of an organization helped lay the groundwork to shift teams from one-year product cycles to feasible, daily delivery of high-quality software and services.
 Tricia openly shares stories and examples from her firsthand experience to inspire people to reach new heights through continuous reflection and growth.
 As a coach in the Agile For All team, she is dedicated to making a difference in the workplace.
 She is an exceptional leader, coach, mentor, facilitator, trainer, and popular speaker at national conferences.

 Becky Hartman (USA)

-Becky is an enthusiastic and passionate agile coach, trainer, facilitator, and published author with nearly twenty years of combined experience in both traditional methodologies and agile approaches with applied experience in a variety of domains.
+Becky is an enthusiastic and passionate Agile coach with nearly twenty years of combined experience in both traditional and Agile methodologies with applied experience in a variety of domains.

-Becky is currently a Senior Agile Coach at AgileThought in beautiful Tampa, Florida.
+Becky is currently a Senior Agile Coach at AgileThought in the beautiful Tampa Bay Area.